JUMPSEAT

 Lockheed Martin Tests AI-Enhanced Combat ID on F-35

-Lockheed Martin has successfully flight tested an AI-enhanced Combat Identification capability on an F-35, marking the first in-flight use of a tactical AI model to generate an independent combat identification cue.
-The capability, integrated into the F-35’s information fusion system, was demonstrated during a test flight at Nellis Air Force Base, Nevada.
-Lockheed Martin used an AI/machine learning model to resolve identification ambiguities among emitters, aiming to improve situational awareness and reduce pilot decision-making latency.
-The company emphasized the speed of the update loop around the model, allowing for rapid retraining and reloading of the AI model.
-This development was first reported by AeroTime.
+Lockheed Martin has successfully flight tested an AI-enhanced Combat Identification capability on an F-35, demonstrating the first in-flight use of a tactical AI model to generate an independent combat identification cue.
+The capability, integrated into the F-35’s information fusion system, aims to improve situational awareness and reduce pilot decision-making latency.
+The test, called Project Overwatch, was conducted at Nellis Air Force Base, Nevada, and showcased the speed of the update loop around the AI model.
+According to AeroTime, Lockheed Martin’s efforts are part of a broader push to apply AI and software iteration methods across its defense portfolio.

 Key Takeaways